shiftleino/bayesian-premier/README.md

 This repository contains the project for the course Bayesian Data Analysis.
 In the project three different models are used to predict Cristiano Ronaldo's goals for Manchester United in the 2021-2022 Premier League season.
 The project uses Python and Stan to build and run these models.

-This project is just for practice purposes and is not trying to model the real world behavior and decisions.<br>
+This project is just for practice purposes and is not trying to model the real world behavior.<br>

 ## Analysis
 [The analysis](./analysis.ipynb)